-The Branford Board of Education (the "Board"), through the Superintendent of Schools(the "Superintendent"), shall establish a school security and safety committee at each school under the jurisdiction of the Board.\ The school security and safety committee (the "Security and Safety Committee").
-The Security and Safety Committee is responsible for assisting in the development of the school's security and safety plan (the "School Security and Safety Plan") and in administering the said plan.
+The Branford Board of Education (the "Board"), through the Superintendent of Schools(the "Superintendent"), shall establish a school security and safety committee at each school under the jurisdiction of the Board (the "Security and Safety Committee").
+The Security and Safety Committee is responsible for assisting in the development of the school's security and safety plan (the "School Security and Safety Plan") and in administering said plan.

-The school security and safety committee Security and Safety Committee shall include in its membership a local police officer, a local first responder, a teacher-employed at the school, the administrator(s) designated by the Superintendent to serve as the individual(s) responsible for interacting with a federal immigration authority who appears in person at the location of the school or otherwise contacts the school to request information, a building administrator employed at the school, a mental health professional, a parent or guardian of a student at the school and any other person the Board deems necessary another building administrator, a special education department representative.
-Subject matter experts, including but not limited to the local public works director, food services director, the Superintendent of Schools, additional law enforcement members, or first responders and representatives of the municipality or others shall be invited to participate as needed.
+The Security and Safety Committee shall include in its membership a local police officer, a local first responder, a teacher, the administrator(s) designated by the Superintendent to serve as the individual(s) responsible for interacting with a federal immigration authority who appears in person at the location of the school or otherwise contacts the school to request information, a building administrator employed at the school, a mental health professional, a parent or guardian of a student at the school and any other person the Board deems necessary another building administrator, a special education department representative.
+Subject matter experts, including but not limited to the local public works director, food services director, the Superintendent, additional law enforcement members, or first responders and representatives of the municipality or others shall be invited to participate as needed.